-Doctor of Audiology; Clinical Audiologist at Lynn Audiology and Hearing Aid Services in Goshen, NY; Part Time Professor, SUNY New Paltz
+Doctor of Audiology; Audiologist and Tele-health Innovator at Eargo; Part Time Professor, SUNY New Paltz

 My time at New Paltz was enriching and inspiring.
 I believe that a liberal arts education is the best investment I have ever made.
 I was able to pursue my interests, broaden my overall knowledge base, and at the same time, my major and minor (Communication Disorders/Deaf Studies) thoroughly prepared me for graduate school and my future career as a Doctor of Audiology.
 Thanks to the dedication and expertise of New Paltz professors, I arrived at CUNY Graduate Center, my first choice school, with a solid foundation in hearing, speech and research methods.
 During my first year of doctoral study, I received the Graduate Award in Audiology for outstanding scholarship and research, which I couldn't have achieved without the excellent, high quality undergraduate instruction from New Paltz.

 My interests center around the audiological rehabilitation and counseling of older adults, utilizing the fundamental principles of health literacy and patient-centered care.
 In addition to classes and ongoing research, I completed a full-time Audiology Traineeship at the Manhattan VA hospital and an externship at a leading Manhattan non-profit organization, focusing on populations with dual-sensory impairment, PTSD and dementia.
 I recently authored a peer-reviewed article on the topic of health literacy, and continue to present seminars and posters at AAA and ASHA conventions.
 I was also invited to collaborate on an international project developing curricula for hearing healthcare providers, which debuted in Summer 2015.
-I enjoy serving my local community as an audiologist in private practice.
+I was delighted to receive the 40 under 40 Award in 2016.
+I enjoy being part of a tele-health team that is redefining the way hearing healthcare is delivered.
 As a professor and researcher I love to share my passions for academic and clinical work with the next generation of SLPs and audiologists.

 Speech-language pathologist at the Learning Center for the Deaf in Massachusetts